 - 4. All planting, fixtures, fencing and landscaping which is damaged during construction or after by construction vehicles, fire or other cause, on or off-site, including streets, shoulders and common areas, shall be repaired, removed or replaced by the builder. - 5.
-During construction, all trash, debris and waste shall be gathered regularly and not only concealed from public view, but also made inaccessible to wildlife.

-6. Construction personnel are expected to conduct themselves in a professional manner.
-Disturbance of island residents/visitors with loud music, profanity or other unacceptable behavior will be addressed through the Department of Public Safety.

-7. Homes that burn down shall be replaced or shall be removed and the property restored to its natural vegetative state.
+Mulch may be used as general ground cover only on new construction projects.
+Mulch may be used to help mitigate the impact of the building process until the vegetation is restored.
+Once a new construction project is completed, in accordance with the guidelines, mulch may only be replenished in existing defined bed areas indicated on the approved site or landscape plan.
+The definition of a defined bed is the manipulation or disturbance of the native ground plane in order to create a spatial relationship within a defined area for non-native and/or indigenous plantings. - 6.
+During construction, all trash, debris and waste shall be gathered regularly and not only concealed from public view, but also made inaccessible to wildlife. - 7.
+Construction personnel are expected to conduct themselves in a professional manner.
+Disturbance of island residents/visitors with loud music, profanity or other unacceptable behavior will be addressed through the Department of Public Safety. - 8.
+Homes that burn down shall be replaced or shall be removed and the property restored to its natural vegetative state.
 Either solution shall be implemented in a timely manner.